exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 #### 7. Query function usage

-Global functions are available in the Queries (note: only pure functions are supported, as Query recalculates only on reference change).
+Global functions are available in the Queries (note: it is recommended to use 'pure' functions because the query is recalculated on each reference change and side effects may produce unexpected results).

 ```java
     public class Component {